silverstripe/silverstripe-lessons-v4/README.md

     public function updateCMSFields(FieldList $fields)
     {
-        $fields->addFieldsToTab('Root.Social', array (
+        $fields->addFieldsToTab('Root.Social', [
             TextField::create('FacebookLink','Facebook'),
             TextField::create('TwitterLink','Twitter'),
             TextField::create('GoogleLink','Google'),
             TextField::create('YouTubeLink','YouTube')
-        ));
+        ]);
-        $fields->addFieldsToTab('Root.Main', TextareaField::create('FooterContent', 'Content for footer'));
+        $fields->addFieldToTab('Root.Main', TextareaField::create('FooterContent', 'Content for footer'));
     }
 }
 ```
 We define a method for one of the most used extension points in the framework, `updateCMSFields`, which is offered by all DataObject classes to update their CMS interface before rendering.
-Notice that we don't have to return anything.
-The SiteConfig class will do that for us.
-Right now, we're just updating the object it passed us through `$this->extend('updateCMSFields', $fields)`.
+Notice that we don't have to return anything, we only need to update the object passed into the extend call; `$this->extend('updateCMSFields', $fields)`.
 Since objects are passed by reference in PHP, we can feel free to mutate that `$fields` object as needed.

 #### Registering your extension in the config